Friday, June 3, 2011

 Such change is happening throughout Paris:

-For a video, please click.
+for a video, please click.

 # # #